Przejdź do treści

 Media reporting on cyber incidents linked to the Russia-Ukraine conflict has a strong national focus.

 The EU media mainly reported incidents linked to the conflict when EU member states were affected – particularly their own member state.
-Specifically, 10 of the 13 reported incidents targeted EU member states, 8 of which the country of the reporting media outlet.
-On the other hand, none of the incidents targeting Ukraine were reported and only 2 of those targeting Russia.
+Specifically, 10 of the 16 reported incidents targeted EU member states, 8 of which the country of the reporting media outlet.
+On the other hand, only 2 of the incidents targeting Ukraine were reported and only 3 of those targeting Russia.

 Number of cyber incidents linked to the Russia-Ukraine conflict by targeted country